heroku/react-refetch/README.md

 This assumes that you’re using [npm](http://npmjs.com/) package manager with a module bundler like [Webpack](http://webpack.github.io) or [Browserify](http://browserify.org/) to consume [CommonJS modules](http://webpack.github.io/docs/commonjs.html).

+## Introduction

+See [Introducing React Refetch](https://engineering.heroku.com/blogs/2015-12-16-react-refetch/) on the [Heroku Engineering Blog](https://engineering.heroku.com/) for background and a quick introduction to this project.

 ## Motivation

 This project was inspired by (and forked from) [react-redux](https://github.com/rackt/react-redux).
 Redux/Flux is a wonderful library/pattern for applications that need to maintain complicated client-side state; however, if your application is mostly fetching and rendering read-only data from a server, it can over-complicate the architecture to fetch data in actions, reduce it into the store, only to select it back out again.
 The other approach of fetching data [inside](https://facebook.github.io/react/tips/initial-ajax.html) the component and dumping it in local state is also messy and makes components smarter and more mutable than they need to be.
 This module allows you to wrap a component in a `connect()` decorator like react-redux, but instead of mapping state to props, this let's you map props to URLs to props.
 This lets you keep your components completely stateless, describe data sources in a declarative manner, and delegate the complexities of data fetching to this module.
 Advanced options are also supported to lazy load data, poll for new data, and post data to the server.